chartmuseum/charts/README.md

 # charts
-Helm charts for running ChartMuseum
+Helm charts for all ChartMuseum components

+## Chart Details

+This is a global ChartMuseum helm chart containing its components as subcharts:
+- chartmuseum-ui